What if there is uncertainty as to who is to blame?

-In order to assess whether there is a legitimate claim, it will be necessary to prove someone is legally responsible for the accident and injuries.
+In order to check whether you have a claim, your solicitor must prove that another party is legally responsible for the accident, and for injuries.

 What happens in cases where it is not clear who is responsible for an accident or injury?

 These are two of the scenarios where there might be uncertainty:

 - Someone else caused the accident or injury, but their identity is unknown, for example a hit-and-run accident, or

 - The Claimant may be partly responsible for the accident or for their injuries, for example an injured driver who was not wearing a seatbelt.

 In cases where a Claimant does not know who caused their injuries, it is still often possible to make a claim.
 Whether compensation is available can depend on the nature of the injuries and the type of incident that caused them.